We may earn affiliate commissions for the recommended products. Learn more.

 VPN features like a kill switch remain in place, protecting you while you browse

-Many ISPs block the Tor networks altogether, so the only way to access them is via VPN
+Many ISPs block the Tor network altogether, so the only way to access it is via a VPN

 Neither the ISP nor VPN provider can see what you're doing

-1. Sign up for a VPN service, like NordVPN, which is now 72% OFF.
-Anonymous payment options are your friends, and generally, you want to leave as little personally identifiable information as possible
+1. Sign up for a VPN service, like NordVPN, which is now 75% OFF.
+Anonymous payment options are your friends, and generally, you want to leave as little personally identifiable information as possible.

-2. Download and install the client on your device
+2. Download and install the VPN client on your device.

 VPNs with built-in Onion over VPN feature